dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 ### Response actions

-The `response_actions` field in the endpoint configuration allows you to specify how to handle specific responses from the API based on status codes or content substrings.
-This is useful for handling edge cases like ignoring responses on specific conditions.
+The `response_actions` field in the endpoint configuration allows you to specify how to handle specific responses or all responses from the API.
+For example, responses with specific status codes or content substrings can be ignored.
+Additionally, all responses or only responses with specific status codes or content substrings can be transformed with a custom callable, such as a function.
+This callable is passed on to the requests library as a [response hook](https://requests.readthedocs.io/en/latest/user/advanced/#event-hooks).
+The callable can modify the response object and has to return it for the modifications to take effect.

 :::caution Experimental Feature
 This is an experimental feature and may change in future releases.
 :::

+**Fields:**

+- `status_code` (int, optional): The HTTP status code to match.
+- `content` (str, optional): A substring to search for in the response content.
+- `action` (str or Callable or List[Callable], optional): The action to take when the condition is met.
+Currently supported actions:
+  - `"ignore"`: Ignore the response.
+  - a callable accepting and returning the response object.
+  - a list of callables, each accepting and returning the response object.

-#### Example
+#### Example A

 ```py
 {